Free Job Safety Analysis (JSA) Templates

 2. Break a job into steps.

 Don’t be too general yet not too detailed during this part of the analysis.
-As a rule of thumb, there should be 10 steps, depending on the complexity of the job.
-Describe each step by starting with verbs or action words.
+As a rule of thumb, there should be at least 10 steps, depending on the complexity of the job.
+Describe each step by detailing and simplifying with verbs or action words.

 It can also help to make notes about “what is done,” not “how it is done” when observing how jobs are performed during normal times and situations.